Summer Research Internship

-Didactics: Weekly seminars and lectures on topics such as Introduction to Research, Study Design and Statistical Methods.
+Didactics: Lectures and seminars on topics such as Introduction to Research, Study Design and Statistical Methods.

 Mentored Research Project: Participation on a research project under the guidance of a Queen’s Principal Investigator.
 Results of the study will be detailed in a final report and presented at a reception held at the conclusion of the program.

 Clinical Observation:Shadow physicians in the hospital and/or office clinics.
 Clinical units may include, but are not limited to: Internal Medicine, Surgery, OB/GYN, Gastroenterology, Intensive Care, and Cardiology.

 *Queen’s reserves the right to make changes to the program without prior notice in response to the COVID-19 pandemic or other emergency situation.

 For more information, email SRI@queens.org or call 808-691-4121.

 Learn more about the Queen’s Office of Research and Development.